 As for the PyDock results, 28 out of 100 output PyDock models were selected

-using the Matrix view with the interaction pair M186 and I1030 used to _lter the
+using the Matrix view; the M186 and I1030 interaction pair was used to filter the

 results.
-The next visual selection (based on A172 position judgment) provided us
+The visual selection (based on A172 position judgement) provided us

-with 14 models with correct orientation (see Figure 12).
+with 14 models in the correct orientation (see Figure 12).

-In the _nal step, we compared the Contact-Zone lists of the selected models with
+In the final step, we compared the Contact-Zone lists of the selected models with

 the original crystal structure (4UX3).
 Figure 13 shows the similarities (highlighted

 in red) of one of the selected models to the crystal.
-It is the best model, which _ts
+It is the best model, and fits

 the crystal structure very well.
 The Exploded view comparison of the contact zone

-of the crystal structure and the selected model can be seen in Figure 14.
+from the crystal structure and the selected model can be observed in Figure 14.

 Pocket-String Interaction

-For the pocket-string interaction type, we selected the interaction present in the
+For the pocket-string interaction type, we selected an interaction present in the

-crystal structure of the MukE-MukF complex { the PDB identi_er 3EUH [25].
+crystal structure from the MukE-MukF complex {PDB identifier 3EUH} [25].
 The

 pocket is formed by the winged helix domain of the MukE protein, while one of